 Participants may also have other associated disabilities along with an intellectual disability.

-Participants may enter our Special Olympics programs at the age of 2 years, or when they are ambulatory.
+Participants may enter our Special Olympics programs at the age of 2 yrs old.

-Active, physical participation while attending a Special Olympics Nova Scotia program is a requisite for registration.
+Active & physical participation while attending a Special Olympics Nova Scotia programs is a requisite for participation..